SG57/Logitech-PTZ-Camera-Controller/README.md

 ------------------------------

-Freeware created out of necessity, this little guy allows you to control the Pan-Tilt-Zoom of a Logitech " & DEVICE_NAME & " using on-screen buttons or the arrow-keys & home-end (for zoom)
+Freeware created out of necessity, this little guy allows you to control the Pan-Tilt-Zoom of a Logitech BCC950 ConferenceCam using on-screen buttons or the arrow-keys & home-end (for zoom)